Ko-Ko: Structure

 Following the intro in the first take, sax and trumpet begin the melody of "Cherokee".
 They are interrupted by someone clapping and whistling and shouting "You can't play that".

 After the introduction in the second take are two 64-bar solo choruses from Parker on the saxophone; each chorus follows the Thirty-two-bar form (AABA), except that the number of bars is doubled to 64, partly due to the extensive importance of solos in bebop music, and partly due to the extremely fast 300bpm tempo.
 The absence of any composed material on this recording, besides the introduction and coda, is a telling example of the bebop musicians' strong emphasis on improvisation first.
 It is an extremely virtuosic solo, incorporating fast eighth note playing and energetic improvisation.
 Parker's use of accents keep his phrasing from sounding rhythmically monotonous.
 This phrasing style gives his bebop soloing a vocal and melodic quality even as his tactfully executed lines fly by at nearly imperceptible speed.
 The second chorus of Parker's solo opens with a two-bar quote from the notably difficult clarinet piece "High Society", made famous by clarinetist Alphonse Picou.
 Charlie Parker was known to quote melodies from a variety of musical traditions in his improvised solos, and this particular solo is no exception.

 After the solo from Parker is a 32-bar drum solo from drummer Max Roach.
 The drums for the piece are tuned higher than normal, which gives the solo a brighter, livelier feel.
 Roach also pushes forward the tempo in an exciting fashion, but it pulls back collectively to the original tempo soon after Parker and Gillespie reenter.

-The piece finishes with a 28-bar coda, integrating the main themes from the introduction and improvisation from Parker and Davis, and finally an abrupt ending.
+The piece finishes with a 28-bar coda, integrating the main themes from the introduction and improvisation from Parker and Gillespie, and finally an abrupt ending.
 The ending feels unresolved, like an imperfect cadence, because the bassist, Curly Russell plays an F as the final note.
 Even without harmonic context, the F sounds like a dominant chord with no resolution due to the strong tonicization of B flat major throughout the recording.